UofT-DSI/shell/homework/markdown/git-homework.md

 Because each class builds upon the last, it's important to review the content and become comfortable with it, as time is too limited for a full in-class review.

 ---
-##### **Due Dates**
-Homework will be released after each class and is due on the day of the next class.
-For example, after class on Monday, the homework prompt will be released and then homework is expected to be handed in at any time on Thursday.

----
 <!--_color: white -->